ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+A Mother&#x27;s Influenco.
+My mother asked mo never to use tobao­
+co.
+I bavo never touched it from that
+timo to tho present day.
+She asked mo
 not to game, and I cannot tell who is los­
 ing in games that can be played.
 She
 admonished mo too, ag^nst hard drinking;